dnmfarrell/berrybrew/README.md

 This feature simply fetches the Perl instance that's currently in use, prints out its name, and exits.

-Used primarily for certain unit tetss.
+Used primarily for certain unit tests.

 ## Original Author